iCliniq Logo

 Hi doctor,

 I am suffering from erectile dysfunction.
-I recently visited a sexologist and did a penile Doppler ultrasound test and ultrasound scrotum.
-After seeing the results, the doctor told me that I have inconsistent responses with borderline on both sides and absent reversal of diastolic flow.
+I recently visited a sexologist and did a penile Doppler ultrasound test and an ultrasound of the scrotum.
+After seeing the results, the doctor told me that I have inconsistent responses with borderline on both sides and an absent reversal of diastolic flow.
 It is early arteriogenic insufficiency.
-The doctor told me that the arteries block the blood flow in the penis and due to that, I am not able to get a regular erection.
-The doctor suggested me to go for shock wave therapy.
-Is it the right method or do I need medication to cure it?
+The doctor told me that the blockage of the arteries in the penis causes a reduction in blood flow, and due to that, I am not able to get a regular erection.
+The doctor suggested that I go for shockwave therapy.
+Is it the right method, or do I need medication to cure it?

 Hi,